LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 ``nthreads_per_block`` and ``nblocks`` variable definitions.
 The ``RAJA::expt::launch`` interface takes compute dimensions through a ``RAJA::expt::Grid`` object.
-RAJA provides a macro ``RAJA_DIVIDE_CEILING_INT`` to perform the proper arithmetic to calculate the number of blocks based on the size of the tensor and the block size in each dimension.
+RAJA provides a macro ``RAJA_DIVIDE_CEILING_INT`` to perform the proper integer arithmetic to calculate the number of blocks based on the size of the array and the block size in each dimension.
 Second, the mapping of thread identifiers to the (i,j,k) indices is explicit in the device kernel.
 Third, an explicit check of the (i,j,k) values is required in the CUDA implementation to avoid addressing memory out-of-bounds; i.e., ``if ( i < N && j < N && k < N )...``.
 The RAJA variants set similar definitions internally and **mask out indices that would be out-of-bounds.**
-Fourth, we inserted some additional error checking with ``static_assert`` and ``cudaErrchk`` to catch device errors if there are any.
+Note that we also inserted additional error checking with ``static_assert`` and ``cudaErrchk``, which is a RAJA macro, for printing CUDA device error codes, to catch device errors if there are any.

 Lastly, we show the RAJA HIP variants of the kernel, which are semantically identical to the RAJA CUDA variants.
-First, the RAJA Launch HIP global-thread
+First, the RAJA-HIP global-thread
 variant:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp